-In the holonomy compensation step of stage one (Section 4.1.3), we use the metric compensation method to adjust the metric to satisfy the tessellation compatibility condition in Theorem 3.5.
-Then we develop the mesh to the plane and tessellate the development.
+Remeshing In the holonomy compensation step of stage one (section 4.1.3), we use the metric compensation method to adjust the metric to satisfy the tessellation compatibility condition in Theorem 3.5.
+Then we develop the mesh to the plane, and tessellate the development.
 This induces a desired tessellation.

-Fig. 1 demonstrates the results of N-RoSy field on the Buddha model.
-Figs. 1a and 1b show a 3-RoSy field and a 4-RoSy field on the Buddha model, respectively.
-In Fig. 1c, a flat cone metric deforms the mesh in the shape of an obelisk, which induces a mixed 4-RoSy and 3-RoSy field on the mesh.
-Fig. 1d shows a mixed quadrilateral and triangle tessellation based on the flat cone metric.
-The Celtic knot in the last frame is constructed based on the quad remeshing in Fig. 1e.
+Figure 1 demonstrates the results of N-RoSy field on the buddha model.
+Frame (a) and (b) show a 3-RoSy field and a 4-RoSy field on the buddha model respectively.
+In frame (c), a flat cone metric deforms the mesh in the shape of an obelisk, which induces a mixed 4-RoSy and 3-RoSy field on the mesh. (d) shows a mixed quadrilateral and triangle tessellation based on the flat cone metric.
+The Celtic knot in the last frame is constructed based on the quad-remeshing in frame (e).